-At Eugene Lang College The New School for Liberal Arts, studying art means understanding its social, political and historical contexts.
-In this video, get a behind-the-scenes look at the making of From the Fire, a musical commemoration of the Triangle Shirtwaist Factory Fire that demonstrates the power of innovative, urgent theater.
+At Eugene Lang College The New School for Liberal Arts, studying art means understanding its social, political, and historical contexts.
+This video offers a behind-the-scenes look at the making of From the Fire, a musical commemoration of the Triangle Shirtwaist Factory fire that demonstrates the power of innovative, relevant theater.

-Lang's unique curriculum aims to bridge the gaps among the various arts.
-While students explore their own discipline within each individual program in Dance, Music, Theater and Visual Arts (as well as the independently designed Arts in Context program), they are also required to take integrative classes (including one on aesthetics) to collaborate with each other across these concentrations.
+Lang's unique curriculum is designed to bridge the gaps between the arts.
+While students explore their own discipline within the individual programs—Dance, Music, Theater, and Visual Studies, as well as the independently designed Arts in Context program—they are also required to take integrative classes (including one on aesthetics) to collaborate with one another.

-Arts faculty members bring to the classroom their own experience and expertise as innovative artists, musicians, actors/directors and scholars.
+Arts faculty members bring to the classroom their own experience and expertise as innovative artists, musicians, actors, directors, and scholars.
 They are regularly involved in exhibitions and performances in New York, nationally, and internationally.
-Faculty often collaborate with each other to create integrative courses and events.
-Each year the College also invites distinguished Visiting Artists and guest presenters to work with students through master classes, workshops, and public presentations.
+Faculty often collaborate to create integrative courses and events.
+In addition, Lang invites distinguished visiting artists and guest presenters each year to work with students through master classes, workshops, and public presentations.

-After graduation many students pursue advanced study in their fields and go on to careers in professional ensembles and companies, arts foundations, or publishing firms.
-With a strong liberal arts background, Arts graduates have enhanced their potential for rewarding careers as creative, articulate, and informed individuals.
+After graduation, many students pursue advanced study in their fields and go on to careers in professional ensembles and companies, arts foundations, and publishing firms.
+Upon completing their studies, Arts graduates have a strong liberal arts background that enhances their potential for rewarding careers and their development as creative, articulate, and informed individuals.

 To learn about majors and minors in the arts visit the curriculum page.